 Here is a guide to help you with installing Test Management.

 Test Management is an open source project under Apache2 licence.
-The sources are available on the INRIA’s Forge:
+The sources are available on the INRIA’s Gitlab:

 su postgresql psql postgres=# CREATE USER gazelle; postgres=# CREATE DATABASE "your\_database" OWNER gazelle ENCODING UTF-8; postgres=# ALTER USER gazelle WITH ENCRYPTED PASSWORD 'password'; postgres=# \q exit

-Download the file containing all the data required by the application to properly work at: https://gazelle.ihe.net/jenkins/job/gazelle-public-RELEASE/ws/gazelle-tm-ear/src/main/scripts/tm-first-import.data and import it into the newly created database using the pg_restore function as shown below.
+Download the files containing all the data required by the application to properly work (schema-X.X.X.sql and init-X.X.X.sql, X.X.X being the latest version available) on Nexus in the sql.zip file : Nexus repository and import it into the newly created database as shown below.

 Before compiling, go to the directory gazelle-tm and edit the file pom.xml.
 Open this file and adapt the properties of profile prod to your case: